-New fleet owner – If ownership of a fleet a or fleet portion, which is complying and reporting separately per section 2449(c)(20), is transferred to a new fleet owner who did not own a fleet before the transfer of ownership and the fleet or fleet portion was meeting the BACT requirements in lieu of the fleet average requirements before the transfer, the fleet may continue to meet the BACT requirements and is not required to meet the fleet average requirements in section 2449.1(a) or adding vehicle requirements in section 2449(d)(6) as new fleets are required to do.
-If a new fleet owner who did not own a fleet before acquires a fleet or fleet portion that did not previously comply with the regulation, or acquires a fleet portion that is not complying and reporting separately per section 2449(c)(20), it must meet the new fleet requirements in section 2449(d)(4) above.
+New fleet owner – If ownership of a fleet or fleet portion, which is complying and reporting separately per section 2449(c)(24), is transferred to a new fleet owner who did not own a fleet before the transfer of ownership and the fleet or fleet portion was meeting the BACT requirements in lieu of the fleet average requirements before the transfer, the fleet may continue to meet the BACT requirements and is not required to meet the fleet average requirements in section 2449.1(a) or adding vehicle requirements in section 2449(d)(6) as new fleets are required to do.
+If a new fleet owner who did not own a fleet before acquires a fleet or fleet portion that did not previously comply with the regulation, or acquires a fleet portion that is not complying and reporting separately per section 2449(c)(24), it must meet the new fleet requirements in section 2449(d)(4) above.

-Existing fleets – Existing fleets may acquire other fleets or fleet portions which are complying and reporting separately per section 2449(c)(20), without condition if the existing fleet and the acquired fleet were in compliance with the individual fleet requirements.
-If existing fleets acquire a fleet or fleet portion that did not previously comply with the regulation, or they acquire a fleet portion which is not complying and reporting separately per section 2449(c)(20), they must meet the requirements for adding vehicles in section 2449(d)(6) when adding the entire fleet or fleet portion.
+Existing fleets – Existing fleets may acquire other fleets or fleet portions which are complying and reporting separately per section 2449(c)(24), without condition if the existing fleet and the acquired fleet were in compliance with the individual fleet requirements.
+If existing fleets acquire a fleet or fleet portion that did not previously comply with the regulation, or they acquire a fleet portion which is not complying and reporting separately per section 2449(c)(24), they must meet the requirements for adding vehicles in section 2449(d)(6) when adding the entire fleet or fleet portion.